kestra-io/docs/content/docs/10.administrator-guide/01.configuration/logging.md

 ---
-title: Logging
+title: Logging Configuration
+icon: /docs/icons/admin.svg
 ---

+Here you will find the necessary information for configuring the logging of your Kestra cluster.

-You can change log behavior of Kestra changing this configuration parameters:
+You can change the log behavior in Kestra by adjusting the following configuration parameters:

-## Configure log Level
+## Configure the log level

 ```yaml
 logger:
   levels: